Doy-lee/session-pro-backend/readme.md

 # configured if this is set
 with_platform_google         = false

+# Turn this on if you intend to pull test-notifications from Google/Apple and work with subscription
+# payments that have a modified duration (e.g. Google modifies 1 day subscription to be 10s).
+This
+# will modify some functionality with event timestamps to ensure that these timespans are respected
+#
+# One example is rounding timestamps to Google/Apple's modified timespan to determine whether or not
+# a revocation overlaps with the expiry of a payment.
+If there's an overlap the backend can skip
+# issuing a revocation (which is an expensive operation).
+platform_testing_environment = false

 # By default the backend is configured to strip personal-identifying information (PII) from the
 # logs.
 Enabling this preserves all information in those logs.
 This should not be used in a
 # production use-case.